Bird-of-paradise: Description

-Plumage variation between the sexes is closely related to breeding system.
+Plumage variation between the sexes is closely related to the breeding system.
 The manucodes and paradise-crow, which are socially monogamous, are sexually monomorphic.
 So are the two species of Paradigalla, which are polygamous.
 All these species have generally black plumage with varying amounts of green and blue iridescence.
 The female plumage of the dimorphic species is typically drab to blend in with their habitat, unlike the bright attractive colours found on the males.
 Younger males of these species have female-like plumage, and sexual maturity takes a long time, with the full adult plumage not being obtained for up to seven years.
-This affords the younger males the protection from predators of more subdued colours, and also reduces hostility from adult males.
+This affords the younger males protection from predators of more subdued colours and also reduces hostility from adult males.

 Distribution and habitat

-The centre of bird-of-paradise diversity is the large island of New Guinea; all but two genera are found in New Guinea.
+The centre of bird-of-paradise diversity is the large island of New Guinea; all but two genera are found in New Guinea and Australia.
 Those other two are the monotypic genera Lycocorax and Semioptera, both of which are endemic to the Maluku Islands, to the west of New Guinea.
-Of the riflebirds in the genus Ptiloris, two are endemic to the coastal forests of eastern Australia, one occurs in both Australia and New Guinea, and one is only found in New Guinea.
+Of the four riflebirds in the genus Ptiloris, two are endemic to the coastal forests of eastern Australia, one occurs in both Australia and New Guinea, and one is only found in New Guinea.
 The only other genus to have a species outside New Guinea is Phonygammus, one representative of which is found in the extreme north of Queensland.
 The remaining species are restricted to New Guinea and some of the surrounding islands.
 Many species have very small ranges, particularly those with restricted habitat types such as mid-montane forest (like the black sicklebill) or island endemics (like the Wilson's bird-of-paradise).